Welcome to Parker Farms.

 I just upload the most recent one I have

 whenever I get a chance.
-This one was taken
+This one is a fresh

-now in case you are tired of discussing beekeeping who see no other way
+now in case you are tired of discussing beekeeping with people who see no other way

 to do things than by treating.
 I have gotten a lot of abuse from